pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 Use run command with --tail to watch the deployment progress

 ### Note: You need to run make before executing skaffold run
 ### Run will build the docker containers.
-That requies a copy
+That requires a copy
-### of the films microserice in the local directory.
+### of the films microservice in the local directory.
 Make
 ### will ensure that happens

 ```bash